KadirAksoy/KadirAksoy/README.md

 - I’m currently studying on Trakya University Computer Engineering
-- I’m working on Java Spring Boot , C# .Net Core and Javascript
+- I’m working on Java Spring Boot , Javascript
 - I'm interested in Data Science and i'm using Python